esparig/MST-DL-Suite/README.md

-# MST-DL-Suite
+# DL-Suite
-## Deep Learning tools for Multiscan Technologies
+## Deep Learning tools for MST
 ### multiscandllib/scripts/
-This module contains scripts calling the multicandllib for training/models tests and folders containing the test results.
+This module contains scripts calling the multiscandllib for training/models tests and folders containing the test results.

 ### multiscandllib/src/
 This module contains the source code of our DL library, organized as follows: